ehteshamulhaque71/abacus-gestures-python/README.md

 3. Open a terminal and navigate to the repository folder

-4. (Optional) Create a Virtual Environment
+4. (Optional) Create a virtual environment
 ```bash
 pip install virtualenv
 virtualenv venv -p path/to/python3.10.0